shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-types.md

 ---

-# Creative types in Microsoft Invest
+# Microsoft Invest - creative types

 You can host a variety of creative types with
 Xandr or traffic them through third-party ad